 He was succeeded by the son of Khufu, known to Herodotus as Mykerinos, to us as Menkaure.
 (Yes, these were apparently long-lived men indeed, much like the Biblical patriarchs.)
 Menkaure departed radically from the tyranny of his father’s generation; in the beginning at least, he was a just, merciful ruler who gave his people permission “to return to their own business.”
 In keeping with his sense of forbearance, the pyramid he built on the Giza Plateau was far smaller than those of his predecessors, just 280 feet (85 meters) on a side at its base, albeit built of finer “Ethiopian stone” up to half its height.

-Another, far darker version of the tale had it that Mankaure had been rather too enamored of his daughter — that he “ravished” her after her presence was betrayed to him by his concubines, with whom she had sought refuge from his unwelcome advances.
-She hanged herself in the aftermath, whereupon a remorse-stricken Mankaure buried her in the gilt cow and her mother the queen cut off the hands of the concubines who had betrayed her.
+Another, darker version of the tale had it that Menkaure had been rather too enamored of his daughter.
+She sought refuge from his unwelcome advances with his concubines, but they betrayed her, and her father proceeded to “ravish” her.
+She hanged herself in the aftermath, whereupon a remorse-stricken Menkaure buried her in the gilt cow and her mother the queen cut off the hands of the concubines who had betrayed her.
 This explained why, in a chamber near that of the cow in Herodotus’s time, there stood many statues of women with the hands lopped off, “still lying at their feet even down to my time.”

-After Mankaure went to his rest, presumably at the gods’ appointed time, his successors ceased to build upon the Giza Plateau for reasons which Herodotus didn’t deign to explain.
-The subsequent pharaohs instead returned, as archaeologists would later learn, to an older site closer to Memphis known as Saqqara, where they built pyramids on a more modest scale than even that of Mankaure.
+After Menkaure went to his rest, presumably at the gods’ appointed time, his successors ceased to build upon the Giza Plateau for reasons which Herodotus didn’t deign to explain.
+The subsequent pharaohs instead turned to other sites, where they built pyramids on a more modest scale than even that of Menkaure.

 The Histories of Herodotus could be a maddening text.
 The Renaissance scholars who pored over it couldn’t help but be infuriated by its vagueness about so much that was of vital interest to them, such as exactly when the Pyramids of Giza were built.
 They calculated that, if Herodotus’s claim that 330 pharaohs had reigned for an average of almost 50 years each was correct, Egyptian civilization itself would have to be over 15,000 years old at the time he wrote.
-This idea struck even them, with their sharply delineated boundaries of knowledge, as unlikely — not least because it conflicted so dramatically with the Biblical chronology of earthly history.
+This idea struck even them, with their sharply delineated boundaries of knowledge, as unlikely.

 Still, Herodotus’s great work, along with those of such other historians from later antiquity as the Greeks Diodorus and Strabo and the Roman Pliny, opened a window upon the history of a land that had heretofore been shrouded in complete ignorance.
 Certainly the Pyramids of Giza were made rather more than less fascinating by the knowledge that they were not the granaries of Joseph, that they were royal artifacts of a civilization able to build on a scale which even the Europeans who were now living through the heady days of the Renaissance could barely comprehend.
 It was time to stop speculating from sketchy ancient texts whose writers regurgitated stories they themselves had picked up second-hand, as it was time to set aside the more recent tall tales of dilettante adventurers, soldiers, and diplomats who claimed to have glimpsed the Giza Plateau.
 It was time for men of learning — serious men — to travel to Egypt and see for themselves.